Lattesnow/ChIPSP/README.md

 ref_genome = "mm10"
 ```

-Genome builds should not be mixed within the same ChIP-SP analysis.
+Genome builds should not be mixed within the same ChIPSP analysis.

 ---